Here's why Holly Willoughby is not on This Morning and her absence explained

 Viewers have been left questioning where Holly Willoughby is after tuning into This Morning only to see the presenter was not there.

-The popular morning show airs on ITV1 from 9am to 10am, with Lorraine leading the reins.
+The popular morning show airs on ITV1 from 10am to 12:30, with Holly Willoughby and Phillip Schofield leading the reins.

 However, this morning viewers were met with Rochelle Humes partnered up with Phillip Schofield.